Re–Directing: East || The Right to Live Demonstration in Helsinki [interview]

 Those lines of flags became like a fence around the demonstration.
 But we really didn’t want to create a wall between inside and outside, we wanted to invite people in.
 The installation worked very well, because it moves in the wind and it’s very soft.
 At the railway station people would go to work every day and they would just take a look at the messages and then they would start writing messages as well.
 So, it was like a gateway.
 Some passersby would then also enter the demo space and after a while maybe even talk to the people inside.

 Because of the racist Suomi Ensin camp.
 They had a tent on the other side of the railway station square and there was regular, constant, scheduled abuse coming from them.
 They would come at least three times a day.
 The police and the city had told us that we can only call the police when they enter the territory of the demonstration.
 So, we had to define the area of the demonstration, but we didn’t want to create a fence.
 The installation became a soft membrane between the demonstration area and the city.

 We would never approach the Suomi Ensin camp.
 They always came to us, in order to start arguments.
 They were also filming us.
 And on many occasions they would get abusive.
 By the end of June, they had some 70 police cases about harassment and the police stopped them.
 Our demonstration had no such cases.

-The flag installation is an example of how an artwork can function as a demarcation of territory and, at the same time, also as a communication tool.
+The flag installation is an example of how an art work can function as a demarcation of the territory and at the same time also as a communication tool.
 Do you have other examples when you were able to use your skills as an artist?

 There were also signs.
 The texts on the signs are collectively generated.
 I developed the visual.
 The signs were more action tools: when you needed to demonstrate against a deportation at the airport, then you would take the sign and go there.
 Wherever the Right To Live demonstration goes, these are their emblems still.